-These environmental drama starts so early these days, much earlier and sometimes seemingly harmless banter may get on the wrong side of the young receiver.
+It appears these environmental drama starts so early these days, much earlier and sometimes seemingly harmless banter may get on the wrong side of the young receiver(s).

-And I also observed that the face of this boy of mine who is always over eager to race out of the house every morning for school was not bright.
+And I also observed that the countenance of this little boy of mine who is always eager to race out of the house every morning for school was not bright.

-I had to ask what the matter was cos it was unusual.
+I had to ask what the matter was eventually.

-After the show, it was time for the ‘hot dog’ dance and my boys got up to join in the dance.
-Both of them were seriously doing some cute acrobatic moves but D1’s was particularly hilarious so much that mum couldn’t help bursting out in laughter.
+After the show, it was time for the ‘hot dog’ dance and my boys got up to join in the clubhouse dance.
+Both of them were seriously doing some cute acrobatic moves but D1’s was particularly hilarious so much that I couldn’t help bursting out in laughter.

 And my adorable boy burst into tears, running to a corner with his tails tucked in-between his legs, literaly!

-Mum was laughing at him, making fun of him.
+Because.
+Mum was laughing at him, ‘making fun of him’.